franzbu/WinHammer.spoon/README.md

 The animated GIFs below don't capture the mouse cursor correctly; in real life the cursor moves along with moving and resizing the window as expected.
 Be also aware that the animations show an earlier stage of development; with the most recent version, indicators at the borders of the screen guide the positioning and resizing of windows.

-Automatic window resizing and positioning:
+## Automatic window resizing and positioning

 <img src="https://github.com/franzbu/LattinMellon.spoon/blob/main/doc/demo2.gif" />

-Manual window resizing and positioning:
+## Manual window resizing and positioning

 <img src="https://github.com/franzbu/LattinMellon.spoon/blob/main/doc/demo1.gif" />